cardano-foundation/CIPs/CIP-????/README.md

 Adding `keccak256` to Plutus would enhance the potential for cross-chain solutions between Cardano and EVM-based blockchains.

+A compelling integration that would greatly benefit from `keccak256` support on the Cardano blockchain is [Hyperlane](https://hyperlane.xyz/).
+Hyperlane is a permissionless interoperability layer that facilitates communication of arbitrary data between smart contracts across multiple blockchains.
+Hyperlane's [interchain security modules](https://docs.hyperlane.xyz/docs/protocol/sovereign-consensus) rely on the verification of specific cryptographic proofs from one chain to another.
+These proofs utilize the `keccak256` hash to calculate consistent cross-chain message IDs.
+The multi-signature module verifies that a majority of off-chain validators have signed an ECDSA signature over a `keccak256` digest, a common practice in EVM.

+While Hyperlane [can support](https://github.com/hyperlane-xyz/hyperlane-monorepo/issues/2399) different cryptographic primitives for non-EVM chains, doing so could compromise censorship resistance, resulting in only limited support for Cardano in Hyperlane.
+By implementing this CIP, Cardano could fully integrate with Hyperlane's security modules, enabling Cardano smart contracts to communicate with any blockchain supported by Hyperlane.

 ## Specification
 This proposal aims to introduce a new built-in hash function `keccak_256`.